-100% APR is available where woodlands are occupied along with agricultural land and the occupation of the woodlands is "ancillary" to it.
+100% APR is available where woodlands are occupied along with agricultural land and the occupation of the woodlands is "ancillary" to it, e.g. shelter belt.

-Woodlands occupied for other than agricultural purposes such as woodland used for the production of commercial timber will not be agricultural property and qualify for APR.
-However, they may be eligible for woodlands relief or business property relief.
+Woodlands which are not occupied for agricultural purposes, such as woodland used for the production of commercial timber, will not qualify for APR.
+However, they may be eligible for Woodlands Relief or Business Property Relief.